| Idotea metallica in the German Bight - an indicator of a

 about 8 months in the German Bight, animals cannot survive until spring

+to be able to establish a new population.
 Consequently, summer populations found in the German Bight must

 derive from specimens introduced into the North Sea every year anew.